brightzheng100/instana-server-on-k8s/single-node-k8s/README.md

 how-to-access-instana
 ```

-## The step-by-step guide
+## The Scripts & YAML files

-If you're curious enough, check out the [detailed guide](./README-DETAILED.md) for the steps.
+If you really want do dive deeper into the details, please check out the scripts and YAML files accordingly.